Joura210/xMarksTheSpot/README.md

 # xMarksTheSpot
-Click an image without repeating in order to win the game.
+Click an image without repeating in order to raise your score.

 This App Runs with React